Are We Witnessing the Rise of the Nano-influencer?

 With this in mind, should using an influencer/blogger still be an option when it comes to developing a marketing strategy for your restaurant?

-With the continued rise of social media, it is now easier than ever to gain many followers and become a self-proclaimed ‘influencer’, but if someone isn’t influencing or engaging their audience, they aren’t an influencer.
+With the continued rise of social media, it is now easier than ever to gain many followers and become a self-proclaimed ‘influencer’.
+However, if someone isn’t influencing or engaging their audience, they aren’t truly an influencer.
 Businesses need to be careful about who they partner with and how they manage their campaigns.
 This valuable form of marketing can still provide a good return on investment and allow you to reach new audiences, but only if you choose the right person with the right messaging for your brand.

 Leave a Reply